strangeproblem/strangeproblem.github.io/thoughts.md

 ### A world where people aren't connected

-Now imagine a world where everyone is happy even though people never talk to each other or communicate in anyway (I guess the people in this world don't get lonely for whatever reason).
+Now imagine a world where everyone is happy even though people never talk to each other or communicate in any way (I guess the people in this world don't get lonely for whatever reason).
 But, even though everyone is happy, is this a world you would choose to create?
 For me, it isn't.
 It just seems like missing the point of life (though again, I admit, I cannot explain why I feel this way).

 ### A world without truth and knowledge

 Would you choose a world where everyone lives happy lives but is completely ignorant of how the universe works?
 Or a world where everyone lives happy lives but consistently believes false rumors about what their other people are doing?
 Even though believing these falsehoods has no impact on their happiness, this is still not a world I would choose to create.

-Talking to people, I've found that this is the inherent goal people have the hardest time accepting.
-So I will add a few more exacmples.
+When I've talked to people, I've found that this is the inherent goal people have the hardest time accepting.
+So I will add a few more examples.

 First, I'll reiterate a thought experiment that was told to me in an ethics class I took.
 It goes like this: Imagine a world where everyone lives in virtual reality game all the time.
 And in this virtual reality everyone is made happy all the time.
 And it's a multiplayer game, so everyone can communicate with each other.
 Still, I argue this is not a world I want to live in.
 Even though I would happy in this game, I would still want to know what's happening in the *real world*.
 Why?
 Just because.
 The virtual reality world would feel *fake* and *shallow*, for some reason.
 We crave authenticity.
 Reality matters.

 Here's another thought experiment: Imagine that your signficant other has cheated on you (also imagine that cheating is something that would upset you).
-Imagine that this cheating only happens once and carries no health risks.
+Imagine that this cheating only happens once and happens to carry no health risks.
 If you didn't know, you could go on living blissfully unaware.
 Would you want to know?
 I would argue that you would want to know *even if that's guaranteed to make your life less happy*.

 ## Weighing conflicting goals

 As stated eariler, there are multiple goals which are inherently good.
 Each of these goals does not exist merely to help achieve the other goals.
 This entails it is possible for these goals to conflict.

-Happiness conflicting with truth is a simple and common case.
+It is common for happiness to conflict with truth.
 In the cheating example from earlier, I said you would probably want to know if your significant other cheated on you.
 But maybe you, reader, don't personally feel that way.
 Maybe you would prefer to remain blissfully unaware.

 It's not an easy choice.
 In one case you lose out on happiness, and in the other case you lose out on truth.
 Because attaining happiness and truth are both goals, it's not obvious what the better case is.